hanaaden/FictionalJavascript/Day-6/README.md

 JavaScript can react to all existing HTML events in the page

 JavaScript can create new HTML events in the page

+# Try and catch - error handling
+The try statement defines a code block to run (to try).

+The catch statement defines a code block to handle any error.

+The finally statement defines a code block to run regardless of the result.

+The throw statement defines a custom error.

+The try statement allows you to define a block of code to be tested for errors while it is being executed.

+The catch statement allows you to define a block of code to be executed, if an error occurs in the try block.

+### errors

+Error Name	Description
+`EvalError`	An error has occurred in the eval() function `RangeError`	A number "out of range" has occurred `ReferenceError`	An illegal reference has occurred `SyntaxError`	A syntax error has occurred
+`TypeError`	A type error has occurred
+`URIError`	An error in encodeURI() has occurred